ealmansi/cashaddrjs/README.md

 ### Online

-Browse automatically generated jsdocs [online](https://emilio.almansi.me/cashaddrjs/module-cashaddr.html).
+Browse automatically generated jsdocs for cashaddrjs, which this is based on, [online](https://emilio.almansi.me/cashaddrjs/module-cashaddr.html).